microsoft/DirectXTex/README.md

 These components are designed to work without requiring any content from the legacy DirectX SDK.
 For details, see [Where is the DirectX SDK?](https://aka.ms/dxsdk).

-> This Xbox variant contains DirectXTexXbox modules for tiling/detiling textures offline for use with Xbox One/Xbox One S, Xbox One X, or Xbox Series X/S. Building and running this code requires access to the Xbox One XDK or Microsoft GDK through the ID@Xbox developer program.
+> This Xbox variant contains DirectXTexXbox modules for tiling/detiling textures offline for use with Xbox One/Xbox One S, Xbox One X, or Xbox Series X|S. Building and running this code requires access to the Xbox One XDK or Microsoft GDK through the ID@Xbox developer program.

 ## Directory Layout